pannuhuone/Voron-CANBus/mainsail_install.md

 ![image](https://user-images.githubusercontent.com/5571703/210272561-6ddaf716-697a-4d2a-a7c7-dbc94b2bd8f6.png)

-And followed rest of the instructions for updating.
+And followed rest of the instructions for updating the Octopus.